AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

-access-list outside_access_in extended permit udp any any eq 123 access-list outside_access_in extended permit tcp any host 192.168.5.2 eq 80 access-list outside_access_in extended permit icmp any host 192.168.5.2 echo access-list outside_access_in extended deny ip any any log access-group outside_access_in in interface outside
+access-list outside_access_in extended permit udp any any eq 123 access-list outside_access_in extended permit tcp any host 192.168.5.2 eq 80 access-list outside_access_in extended permit icmp any host 192.168.5.2 echo access-list outside_access_in extended permit icmp any host 192.168.3.2 echo access-list outside_access_in extended deny ip any any log access-group outside_access_in in interface outside